uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table.rst

       Represents the :capterm:`data layout` that is undefined or unknown at this moment.

    data_layout::row_major
-      The data block elements are stored row-by-row.
+      The data block elements are stored in raw-major layout.

    data_layout::column_major
-      The data block elements are stored column-by-column.
+      The data block elements are stored in column_major layout.

 .. _feature_type: